BetterMuSeek

 Step 1: Remove the Strings

-First, slacken the strings fully before removing them from the headboard.
+First, slacken the strings thoroughly before removing them from the headboard.
 Use your string winder or your hand, whichever you prefer, for this part.
-Once the strings are only secured to the barrel by the knot, tugging on the knot — using a reasonable amount of force — is usually enough for the knot to be undone.
+Once the strings are only secured to the barrel by the knot, tugging on the knot—using a reasonable amount of force—is usually enough to undo the knot.

 Cut the strings near the base of the bridge using your nail clippers or wire cutters.
-It’s easy to remove the strings by slipping the loop of the knot over the cut strings and then pulling on the loop, which brings the cut end out through the bridge effortlessly.
-If you didn’t cut the strings, make sure the excess string doesn’t damage you or the guitar.
+It’s easy to remove the strings by slipping the knot loop over the cut strings and then pulling on the loop, which brings the cut end out through the bridge effortlessly.
+If you didn’t cut the strings, ensure the excess string doesn’t damage you or the guitar.

 Step 2: Attach the Strings to the Bridge

 Usually, for classical guitar strings, one end has its windings wrapped a little more loosely — in other words, one end is comparatively more flexible than the rest of the string.
 This is the side that should be tied to the bridge.
 But if you feel no functional difference, either end will be fine.
-For classical guitars, you should attach the string at the bridge with a knot.
+You should attach the string at the bridge with a knot for classical guitars.

-You could do this in any order you want so long as there are no loose ends left, but here we’ll start tying the strings to the bridge from the treble strings.
+You could do this in any order you want so long as no loose ends are left, but here, we’ll start tying the strings to the bridge from the treble strings.

 Looping The First Two Strings